The Blue Hill Fair is a Labor Day tradition

 Oxen are seen during a 1990 livestock show at Blue Hill Fair.

-Dating back to the late 1800s, the Blue Hill Fair bills itself as a “true down-to-Earth country fair.”
+Dating back to the late 1800s, the Blue Hill Fair bills itself as a “true down-to-earth country fair.”

 Featuring everything from animal exhibits, recipe contests, agricultural judging, games, rides, food and more, the fair remains a Labor Day tradition for many Mainers.